 Actually, you can make marmalade with most citrus fruit, even lemons and limes.
 Each type of citrus will bring a unique flavour and colour to the preserve.

-Toss the pits
+Boiling the pits (pips)

 It's a common misconception that you need to boil marmalade with the pits to ensure you get the perfect set.
 Actually, most of the pectin is in the peel, not the pits.
 Toss the pits and focus on the rest of the fruit.
 Not only does this make the process less finicky, but it also simplifies the process.